hpssjellis/google-should-make-tensorflowTinyJS/README.md

 #### 1
 ### Exciting times for WebAI!
-TensorflowJS with TfMicro in the web browswer using WebSerial
+TensorflowJS with TfMicro in the web browser using WebSerial

 <table border=1> <col style="width:50%"><col style="width:50%"><tr><td>

-We all know that TensorflowJS makes amazing Machine Learning models in the browswer using vision or sound but now we can start thinging about other sensors and real actuators using microcontrollers trained in the browser
+We all know that TensorflowJS makes amazing Machine Learning models in the browser using vision or sound but now with my Proof of concept we can start thinking about training other sensors and real life actuators using low cost microcontrollers doing ML at the edge all trained in the browser.

 <br>